chriscauley/intro-to-django/README.md

 Simple Model (photos)
 --------

 Start a new django app with `$ python manage.py startapp photo`.
 Add the following lines to `photo/models.py`.
-Don't worry about a class is, for now just fake your way through it.
+Don't worry about what a class is, for now just fake your way through it.

 ```python
 from django.db import models